UniversalDependencies/docs/infrastructure/index.md

 # UD Infrastructure

-* Building the UD website occurs on a virtual machine hosted by Filip Ginter in Turku (ud-docs.turkunlp.org)<!--195.148.30.244-->.
-After each push to the `docs` repository, a GitHub [webhook](https://github.com/organizations/UniversalDependencies/settings/hooks) informs the ud-docs server that a new build is needed.
+* Building the UD website occurs on a virtual machine hosted by Filip Ginter in Turku (ud-docs.turkunlp.org)<!--195.148.30.244, physically hosted on csc.fi-->.
+  After each push to the `docs` repository, a GitHub [webhook](https://github.com/UniversalDependencies/docs/settings/hooks) informs the ud-docs server that a new build is needed.
 The server has a custom installation of Jekyll which can take care of UD tree visualizations with Brat AnnoDoc.
 Rebuilding the website results in a push to a [separate repository](https://github.com/UniversalDependencies/universaldependencies.github.io), after which GitHub